olcf/foundational_hpc_skills/intro_to_python/README.md

 ```

 Similar to numbers, strings also can be manipulated using the `+` and `*` operators.
-More specifically, the `+` operator combines (or concatenates) two strings, while the `*` operator can be used to repeat a string if used with a number:
+More specifically, the `+` operator combines two strings, while the `*` operator can be used to repeat a string if used with a number:

 ```python
 >>> "gg" + "ez"              # combining two strings using +